Drunk Driving Accidents

 There were nearly 41,000 DUI arrests in Florida in 2014, and of those, 113,000 were third-time offenders.

 F.S.
 316.193 spells out the state’s drunk driving laws and the criminal penalties for violating them.
 In cases where there is a serious injury or death resulting from an accident, a criminal judge may order a defendant to pay restitution.
 However, this is not the primary goal of the criminal justice system, and it may be nowhere near what is necessary for victims to recover their losses.
-That’s why timely filing a civil lawsuit is so important.Proving Negligence in DUI Accident Cases
+That’s why timely filing a civil lawsuit with the assistance of a Fort Lauderdale attorney is so important.Proving Negligence in DUI Accident Cases

 All drivers owe others on the road a basic duty of care to operate their vehicles safely and in a reasonable manner.